osmosis-labs/mesh-security/docs/provider/Provider.md

 we need to instantiate the contracts on the Provider side.

-The Vault contract is instantiated with the code id of the Local Staking contract, and a initialization message for it which includes the code id of the Native Staking Proxy contract, and a max slashing setting for local staking.
+The Vault contract is instantiated with the code id of the Local Staking contract, and an initialization message for it which includes the code id of the Native Staking Proxy contract, and a max slashing setting for local staking.
 It also requires the local denom, which is the denom of the native staking token on the Provider chain.